cldme/web-course/README.md

 #### Functional Components

-`React` convention is to start each **functional component** with a capital letter and use camel case style.
+`React` convention is to start each **functional component** with a capital letter and use camel case style naming.

 Each individual component can return **only** one JSX element (we can get around this by wrapping everyting inside a div tag).